PanosK92/panoskarabelas/source/content/_index.md

 +++
 title = "Panos Karabelas"

+[doc]
+  role = "Rendering and engine programmer"

+  lede = """
+I build renderers, and the engines around them.
+For twelve years that has mostly meant one codebase, written on nights and weekends, which now renders real-time path-traced global illumination on a single GPU.
+Enough people have taken it apart that pieces of it ship inside Godot Engine and a S.T.A.L.K.E.R.
+Anomaly rendering addon.
+"""

+  ledeTwo = """
+During the day I work on graphics and engine code at BeamNG.
+Before that I spent two years at AMD embedded inside other studios' engines making their frames faster, shipped Dirt 5 at Codemasters, and built environmental-analysis AI for an unreleased PSVR title at Sony.
+"""

+  engineOne = """
+Spartan Engine is built around a single principle: the GPU owns the data.
+Every resource — geometry, materials, textures, lights, transforms, bounding volumes — lives in persistent, globally accessible buffers.
+There are no per-draw descriptor updates and no CPU-side draw loops.
+A pass issues one indirect call and the GPU decides what to draw.
+"""

+  engineTwo = """
+Lighting is ReSTIR path tracing with spatiotemporal reservoir resampling, so global illumination is multi-bounce and fully dynamic with no bake step and no light probes.
+Reflections and shadows are hardware ray-queried through the same vertex-pulling path the rasteriser uses, and the shaders are one universal HLSL codebase compiled to both SPIR-V and DXIL.
+"""

+  engineNoteTitle = "Twelve years"

+  engineNote = """
+The first commit was a university thesis.
+Almost every system has been rewritten several times since, and every rewrite came out smaller than the thing it replaced.
+"""

+  recordProse = """
+Fifteen years, four studios, and a great many frame captures.
+The job has been the same in all of
+them: find out where the frame is actually going, then fix it.
+"""

+  podcastProse = """
+I sit down with the most interesting people I can get in front of a microphone and ask the questions I actually want answered, rather than the ones that make for a tidy episode.
+If a conversation is worth ninety minutes, it gets ninety minutes.
+"""

 [hero]
   tagline = "I build renderers, and the engines around them." lead = "Twelve years on a solo engine with real-time path-traced global illumination.
 Before that, shipped titles at AMD, Codemasters and Sony.
 The rendering code I write on nights and weekends now runs inside Godot Engine and S.T.A.L.K.E.R.
 Anomaly."